massalabs/riscairo_template/README.md

   Rust.

-The exposed guest functions are then called from a host Starknet contract `host_cairo` written in Cairo, which also exports them back.
+The exposed guest functions are then called from a host Starknet contract located in the `src` directory and written in Cairo, which also exports them back.

-When you compile the `guest_rs`, make sure to use a tool like the provided `convert.py` to inline the ELF file into a `.cairo` source file within the `host_cairo` source.
+Compiling the `guest_rs` sub-project can be done with the classical `cargo build`, as long as the command is run inside the directory.
+This is useful while developing.
+Lastly, in order to export this project to the cairo host, the `guest_rs` has be compiled with the `scard riscv build_rs`.

+Compiling the cairo code can be done either with the classical `scarb build` or the `scarb riscv build_cairo` command.

+Ultimately `scarb riscv build` will take care of build the Rust code, exporting it to cairo then build the cairo code.

 To try it on on a contract already deployed on Sepolia, use `try_me.py` (don't forget to setup your API key inside of `try_me.py`).